Festivals-App/festivals-identity-server/README.md

 ## Deployment

 The Go binaries are able to run without system dependencies so there are not many requirements for the system to run the festivals-identity-server binary.

-The config file needs to be placed at `/etc/festivals-identity-server.conf` or the template config file needs to be present in the directory the binary runs in.
+  > The config file is placed at `/etc/festivals-identity-server.conf`.

 You also need to provide certificates in the right format and location: